sdsu-comp526/fall24/_sources/syllabus.md

 - The Runge-Kutta method for initial value problems

 This is an algorithm-focused description.
-In reality this area encompasses all three: based on an application, we formulate some mathematical problem, and find an algorithm for it to solve it using computers.
+In reality, this area encompasses all three: based on an application, we formulate some mathematical problems and find an algorithm for it to solve it using computers.

 ## Organization and course design

-We will start by giving an introduction of version control and reproducibility, key apects in modern computational sciences.
+We will start by giving an introduction to version control and reproducibility, which are key aspects of modern computational sciences.
 Then we will introduce the Linux filesystem and some basic shell commands.

-We'll procede with evaluation of functions and introduce the concepts of conditioning and stability, which are applicable to every topic we encounter.
+We'll proceed with the evaluation of functions and introduce the concepts of conditioning and stability, which are applicable to every topic we encounter.

 Then we'll explore rootfinding, our first infinite algorithm, in which we'll learn about convergence classes and the fundamental challenge of writing a function that is correct for all well-typed inputs.

 We'll move to the concepts of stability and backward stability.

-Next up will be an introduction on linear algebra, interpolation and then differentiation.
+Next up will be an introduction to linear algebra, interpolation, and then differentiation.

 We'll move on to integration and finally numerical solution of differential equations.